 The main university library is the Bodleian Library and its science department is the Radcliffe Science Library.
-The Radcliffe Science Library is currently closed for refurbishment, but is temporarily operating at the Vere Harmsworth Library, on South Parks Road.
+The Radcliffe Science Library has recently been refurbished and will reopen to students on Monday 9 October 2023.
 It provides multiple copies of undergraduate text books on science reading lists and may be able to provide books unavailable in your College library.
 The Mathematical Institute houses the Whitehead Library, for all things mathematical.